KevinXu-01/E-UPMiM/README.md

 Official PyTorch Implementation for Our Paper "Beyond Preferences: Enriching User Profiles for Effective E-commerce Recommendations" (ISCAS 2025)

 # Update History
-28/04/2025: We updated the GCN following LightGCN, with less parameters and better results, special thanks to Prof. He!
+28/04/2025: We updated the GCN following LightGCN, with less parameters and better results.

 # Requirements
 ```